Jackson Ballard (1970 -

 Self taught with no formal training, his talent was discovered at a very young age when he started winning multiple regional and national awards in art that later developed into an interest in and admiration for the well known former impressionist painters that came to New Mexico in the early 1900's.

-As his interest in the older and ascetically beautiful aspects and artifacts of New Mexico grew, his style of painting developed into eclectic scenes and sectional stories that captured and described commonly old cultural traditions namely those of the Pueblo and Hispanic cultures that portray both the people and their relationship to the land.
+As his interest in the older and ascetically beautiful aspects and artifacts of New Mexico grew, his style of painting developed into eclectic scenes and sectional stories that capture and describe commonly old cultural traditions namely those of the Pueblo and Hispanic cultures that portray both the people and their relationship to the land.

-Jackson has been painting for over 25 years but it wasn't until recently that he's been recognized as an acclaimed American Contemporary Folk artist in earning a position for his work to be on permanent display and to be part of a well versed and accredited art collection of fellow impressionist artists such as Gustave Baumann, Peter Hurd, Harry Garrison Miller and photographer Laura Gilpin in the completion of a multiple commissioned work for Los Poblanos Historic Inn & Organic Farm; the Historic Registry space designed by Pueblo Revival style architect John Gaw Meen in Los Ranchos, NM.
+Jackson has been painting for over 25 years but it wasn't until recently that he's been recognized as an acclaimed American Contemporary Folk artist in earning a position for his work to be on permanent display at Los Poblanos Historic Inn & Organic Farm in Los Ranchos de Albuquerque, NM wherein his paintings are part of a well-versed and accredited art collection of fellow impressionist artists such as Gustave Baumann, Peter Hurd, Harry Garrison Miller and photographer Laura Gilpin.

 Jackson's unique style and attention to detail as a master colorist can be found in the the various mediums he works with which include: oil, watercolor, pastel, clay and plaster.